Skip to content

 Update

 It updates the user account with the given username, password and permissions.
+If you don't want to modify the existing account permissions, just pass nil value to the permissions parameter.
 It returns an error object.

 newUsername := "newadmin"